 The service is primarily used through its mobile application on the iOS and Android operating systems.
 With Snapchat, you can send image or short video messages, known as snaps, to any of your contacts.
 The twist, though, is that the messages disappear after the recipient has viewed them for the first time.

 They accomplish this by adding a web filter for any internet traffic that attempts to connect to Snapchat servers.
 You may still be able to launch the Snapchat app from your iPhone or Android device, but you’ll likely see a connection error or other message when you try to load data.

-A virtual private network (VPN) is the best way to go about unblocking Snapchat while connected to a school or work network.
+A good virtual private network (VPN) is the best way to go about unblocking Snapchat while connected to a school or work network.
 This will reroute your network traffic so that Snapchat is communicating with a separate secure server instead of the local wi-fi network.
 Follow the steps below to get started on your device.

 Step 1: Understand VPN Basics